-Learning how to restain wood furniture can completely change those tired old pieces in the garage into gorgeous pieces for your living room.
+Learning how to refinish wood furniture can completely change those tired old pieces in the garage into gorgeous pieces for your living room.
 You may need to restain outdoor wood furniture beaten up by years of rain and sun.
 Or, you want to restain old wood furniture to match the rest of your house.

 The next section on how to redo wood furniture cover: